Table of Contents

 Installing PVC brackets is very simple and requires no special tools.
 With only standard woodworking tools and knowledge, home builders can convert a home from dull to stand-out in a fraction of the standard operating time.

 Here are a few key factors to PVC bracket installation:

 PVC brackets are shipped with their accompanying PVC installation cleat and necessary adhesive.
 The cleat is installed to the soffit boards, gable end, pergola beam, or structural beam, and either nailed or screwed in place.
 Once set, PVC adhesive, Christy’s vinyl adhesive, or another approved PVC adhesive must be applied.
 Immediately after, the bracket is installed to the cleat.
 Because the bracket core is hollow and the cleat is custom-made to fit the unit, the bracket easily slides over the cleat for a snug fit.
 It is then nailed or screwed in place.
 A dab of putty is then added on the fastener head and caulk in the perimeter, for finishing touches that wow any crowd.

 With each cleat and bracket a tailor-designed duo, the process is simple and painless.
-Hardie Boys even offer a video on PVC Rafter tail installation, demonstrating the easy installation tips that make even novices feel like pros.
+HB Elements even offer a video on PVC Rafter tail installation, demonstrating the easy installation tips that make even novices feel like pros.